Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it is a universal router that compares all available rails and returns the best route with ready-to-execute parameters, distinguishing it from specific swap tools like evm_swap or sol_swap.
+Description clearly states it is a universal crypto router that compares all available rails and returns the best route.
+It distinguishes itself from sibling specific swap tools by being universal.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.